back to » Static Pages

 If you've never seen any of the Hubble "Deep Field" images, you're in for a treat and an instant explanation.

 When I started to take pictures of the stars as an inexperienced photographer, practically everything was fuzzy... even the moon!
-This site is a documentation of my own journey to bring the fuzzy reaches of the universe to more clarity on my own screen and yours.
+This site is a documentation of my own journey to bring the fuzzy reaches of the universe with clarity to my own eyes, and yours.

 Can anyone use the pictures on this site or make prints?

 Using the images elsewhere on the internet: I love for others to view and share my work.
-I ask that you contact me to obtain the image for your use, and please credit by name (Frederick Steiling) and website (https://fuzzy.photos) in your article or post.
+I ask that you contact me to obtain the image for your use.

 Prints for your home, business, or publication: I would flattered and honored to work with you on a print!
 There is some dark magic to making these treasures of the night sky come through well in a print, so you are most welcome to contact me to check my inventory, to commission a print to your specifications, or to get written permission for your own publication.